StephanAkkerman/binance-trailing-stop-loss/README.md

 Unfortunately, the developer of python-binance has not fixed this problem yet.
 So to fix this problem, you need to run run.py which will restart the trailing stop loss program every 24 hours.

-# Examples
+# Example
-> Market buy 1000 DOGE/USDT at 0,295$.
+- Market buy 1000 DOGE/USDT at 0,295$.
-> Place a stop loss at 0,26$.
+- Place a stop loss at 0,26$.
-> Procentual difference is calculated: 13,46%.
+- Procentual difference is calculated: 13,46%.
-> If the price rises, the difference between current close price and stop price will stay 13,46%.
+- If the price rises, the difference between current close price and stop price will stay 13,46%.
-> If the price drops, stop loss price will stay where it is.
+- If the price drops, stop loss price will stay where it is.